cofinalsubnets/lisa/readme.md

 use `,` to sequence multiple expressions in one function body

 ## predefined functions / macros
-this whole section is unstable and  some of these names are bad, sorry, you know what they say about naming things! many of these, and others not listed here, are defined in `prelude.lips`
+some of these are primitives in lips.c and some are defined in prelude.lips. the names are just kind of guesses, sorry

 - `+` `-` `*` `/` `%` what you probably think!
 - `<` `<=` `>=` `>` variadic, test each successive pair of